Royal Marine Regiment (France): Campaigns and battles

 With Louvois intervention, a new regulation of July 1670 passed the nomination of the officers of these two regiments - attached to the navy since creation - to the authority of the ministère de la Guerre, while also amending the possibility to pass naval officers to form the officers marine corps.
 Such a new regulation was the first passage of the "bigor" of the navy (Marine) to the French Army.

 The only service at sea of these two regiments was brief.
 In August 1670, they embarked on the fleet of Duquesne on their way to the Canary Islands and Green Cape, and were back in Brest on March 11, 1671.

 On August 13, 1704, while through the decisive Battle of Blenheim (Höchstädt), during the War of the Spanish Succession (guerre de Succession d'Espagne), Le Royal-La Marine was part of the reserve army of maréchal Marsin, foreseen to support the Franco-Bavarian, placed under the command of Camille d'Hostun, duc de Tallard and Maximilian II Emanuel, Elector of Bavaria.

-In 1720-1721, the regiment garrisoned at Souppes sur Loing (Seine et Marne) and participated to the construction of the canal du Loing.
+From 1720 to 1721, the regiment was garrisoned at Souppes sur Loing (Seine et Marne) and participated in the construction of the canal du Loing.